 HOP Transit Study

-For the past 21 years, the HOP has been connecting CU, the Twenty Ninth Street Retail District, downtown Boulder, University Hill, and now, Boulder Junction, as the heart of Boulder's Community Transit Network (CTN).
+Since 1994, the HOP has been connecting CU, the Twenty Ninth Street Retail District, downtown Boulder, University Hill, and now, Boulder Junction, as the heart of Boulder's Community Transit Network (CTN).

 What is the HOP Transit Study?

 The purpose of the HOP Transit Study was to continue to build upon the success of the HOP to enhance customer experience and address changes in land use and transportation options over the last two decades.

 Community engagement throughout the HOP Transit Study identified a common thread: Many community members would like the HOP to have improved reliability and expanded weekend service, which the upcoming shift to a schedule-based service will provide.
 This change is also the first incremental step toward expanding HOP service and increasing ridership as outlined in the city's Transportation Master Plan (TMP).
 Findings and community feedback from the HOP Transit Study, additional data collection and further community engagement will be used in 2019 and beyond to identify potential future changes to the HOP.